 Our research is predicated on the idea that the memorialization of the slavery is plural and multi-vocal.
 We examine monuments in the South, Midwest, and Northeast that tell a diverse story about our contemporary engagement with the history and legacies of slavery.

-Navigate the site by selecting an item from the menu bar across the top of the screen, below the title bar.
+Navigate the site by selecting one of the tabs from the menu bar across the top of the screen.